-As per the air service agreement between the two countries, Biman Bangladesh Airlines and United Airways – a private airline of Bangladesh have been operating their flights in Dhaka-Kathmandu sector on daily basis, which have contributed tourism promotion and people to people contact between the two countries.
+As per the air service agreement between the two countries, Biman Bangladesh Airlines and Himalaya Airlines have been operating their flights in Dhaka-Kathmandu sector on regular basis, which have contributed to tourism promotion and people to people contact between the two countries.

 Under the Technical Cooperation Agreement signed between Nepal and Bangladesh in April 1976, Bangladesh offers some scholarships every year to Nepalese students in the field of Medicine.
 Besides, every year hundreds of Nepalese students come to Bangladesh to study medicine, nursing, dentistry, engineering and other courses.
 At present, more than 4,000 Nepali students are engaged in higher studies in various cities in Bangladesh.

 Both Nepal and Bangladesh have numerous tourist destinations.
 Their natural beauty, historical and archaeological sites, rich civilization, culture and tradition, adventure sports, bio-diversity all attract tourists around the world.
 As neighbours, there is also a scope of expanding people-to-people contacts.
 As per Nepal Tourism Statistics, 25,849 Bangladeshi tourists visited Nepal in 2019.